| Home

 (Many standards of other breeds sometimes refer to the RISE as the difference between these planes, and some call for almost level planes, but in most cases a "stop" is still visible in profile due to the arches over the eyes.)
 The Boxer head has a definite stop!

-Typical Heads all shown as cropped for ease of comparison
+The 3 heads below are all shown as cropped for ease of comparison

 English Style Head